kirsing/StoreApp/README.md

 # About the project
 <ul style="list-style-type:disc">
   <li>This project is based Spring Boot Microservices with the usage of Docker and Kubernetes</li>
-  <li>User can't register but login through auth service (provided by Okta) by user role (ADMIN or USER) through api gateway</li>
+  <li>Customer can't register himself but login through auth service (provided by Okta) by user role (ADMIN or USER) through api gateway</li>
-  <li>User can send any request to relevant service through api gateway with its bearer token</li>
+  <li>Customer can send any request to relevant service through api gateway with its bearer token</li>
 </ul>

 8 services whose name are shown below have been devised within the scope of this project.